-Prior to the collection of the educator equity data included in this the most recent analysis and reporting of Nevada educator equity data is outlined in the Nevada Plan for Equitable Access to Excellent Educators that was submitted to US ED in June 2015 and approved on September 10, 2015.
+NDE does not currently have a system in place to calculate educator equity rates using student-level data.
+The most recent analysis and reporting of Nevada educator equity data is outlined in the Nevada Plan for Equitable Access to Excellent Educators that was submitted to US ED in June 2015 and approved on September 10, 2015.
 This information is reflected in the table below and reflects 2013-14 educator data.
 Regarding this data, it is important to note the following: